Skip to main content

 Jack Babcock (right) was drawn to the Esports Club by an impetus to compete.

-Babcock, who is a sophomore majoring in business administration, serves as secretary of the Esports Club.
-While the chance to compete drove Babcock to join, and the chance to connect motivated Lopez, they’ve both found the club to be the perfect space to grow skills and forge friendships with others who share a passion for gaming and esports.
+Babcock, a sophomore majoring in business administration, serves as secretary of the Esports Club.
+While the chance to compete drove Babcock to join, and the chance to connect motivated Lopez, they’ve each found the club to be the perfect space to grow skills and forge friendships with others who share a passion for gaming and esports.

 A Space To Grow Around Gaming